bpetermann/ts-a11y/README.md

 Currently, Zugang offers warnings when your HTML lacks essential elements, tags, or attributes that are necessary for proper accessibility.
 The extension focuses on common mistakes such as:

-- Missing or incorrect accessibility-related attributes (e.g., `alt` text on images, `aria-label` on interactive elements).
+- Missing or incorrect accessibility-related attributes (e.g., `lang` on html, `aria-label` when multiple `nav` elements are present).
 - Ignoring proper heading hierarchy (e.g., `h1 -> h2 -> h3`...).
-- Omitting essential meta elements (e.g., `meta charset`, viewport settings).
+- Omitting essential meta elements (e.g., viewport settings).

 Each warning is accompanied by specific suggestions for improvement, helping you to understand the issue and make the necessary corrections.